ciafwywcoc/ciafwywcoc/README.md

 # ciafwywcoc
-Contribute In any Fucking Way You Want COde Of Conduct.
+Contribute In any Fucking Way You Want Code Of Conduct.
 The WTFPL of COCs.